diwrang/UtilPlugin/README.md

 - .bc and .c
 - some other funny things

-#### Note: At present, this plugin has not completed the translation, someone who is proficient in Chinese and English translation can help translate it, thank you（PR to the English branch plz）
+#### Note: At present, this plugin has not completed the translation, someone who is proficient in Chinese and English translation can help translate it, thanks.（PR to the English branch plz）

 ## Installation